 - Assessing the benefits of graph genomes in clinical analysis

-Working groups of five to six individuals will be formed into five to eight teams.
-These teams will build pipelines to analyze large datasets within a cloud infrastructure.
-The projects will be unveiled before the hackathon starts, and will build off of previous NCBI hackathons and community projects.
+Working groups of eight to ten individuals were formed into five to eight teams.
+These teams built pipelines to analyze large datasets within a cloud infrastructure.
+The projects were unveiled before the hackathon starts, and built off of previous NCBI hackathons and community projects.

-After a brief organizational session, teams will spend three days addressing a challenging set of scientific problems related to a group of datasets.
-Participants will analyze and combine datasets in order to work on these problems.
-Throughout the three days, we will come together to discuss progress on each of the topics, bioinformatics best practices, coding styles, etc.
+After a brief organizational session, teams spent four days addressing a challenging set of scientific problems related to a group of datasets.
+Participants analyzed and combined datasets in order to work on these problems.
+Throughout the four days, we came together to discuss progress on each of the topics, bioinformatics best practices, coding styles, etc.

-Datasets will come from public repositories, with a focus on a number of trios produced by long read sequencing as a base graph and short read datasets in the sequence read archive that have been ported to cloud infrastructure, as well as derivative contigs of the above.
+Datasets came from public repositories, with a focus on a number of trios produced by long read sequencing as a base graph and short read datasets in the sequence read archive that have been ported to cloud infrastructure, as well as derivative contigs of the above.

-All pipelines and other scripts, software, and programs generated in this hackathon will be added to a public GitHub repository designed for that purpose (github.com/NCBI-Hackathons).
+All pipelines and other scripts, software, and programs generated in this hackathon were added to a public GitHub repository designed for that purpose (github.com/NCBI-Hackathons).

 Manuscripts describing the design and usage of the software tools constructed by each team may be submitted to an appropriate journal such as the F1000Research hackathons channel, BMC Bioinformatics, GigaScience, Genome Research or PLoS Computational Biology.